The Makropulos Affair (opera): Composition history

-Janáček had seen the play early in its run in Prague on 10 December 1922, and immediately saw its potential as an opera.
-He entered into a correspondence with Čapek, who was accommodating towards the idea, although legal problems in securing the rights to the play delayed work.
-When these problems were cleared on 10 September 1923, Janáček began work on the opera.
-By December 1924, he had completed the first draft of the work.
-He spent another year refining the score, before completing it on 3 December 1925.
+Janáček had seen the play early in its run in Prague on 10 December 1922 and immediately saw its potential as an opera.
+He entered into a correspondence with Čapek, who was accommodating towards the idea, but legal problems in securing the rights to the play delayed work.
+When these problems resolved on 10 September 1923, Janáček began work on the opera.
+By December 1924, he had completed the first draft.
+He spent another year refining the score, completing it on 3 December 1925.

 Musically, much of the piece has little in the way of thematic development, instead presenting the listener with a mass of different motifs and ideas.
-Janáček's writings indicate that this was a deliberate ploy to give musical embodiment to the disruptive, unsettling main character Emilia Marty/Elina Makropulos.
+Janáček's writings indicate that this was deliberate, to give musical embodiment to the disruptive, unsettling main character Emilia Marty/Elina Makropulos.
 Only at the end of the final act, when Makropulos' vulnerability is revealed, does the music tap into and develop the rich lyrical vein that has driven it throughout.